 Placing the silicone liner on the above knee residual limb

 Measuring for correct silicone liner size and donning of Seal-In suction suspension liner.
-The liner is simply rolled on the residual limb
+The liner is simply rolled onto the residual limb.

 Taking a plaster cast of the above knee residual limb